rakudo/rakudo/docs/rakudo-nqp-and-pod-notes.md

     handled correctly

-Anyone wanting to work on any of the NYI items please coordinate on IRC #perl6-dev to avoid duplicate efforts.
+Anyone wanting to work on any of the NYI items please coordinate on IRC #raku-dev to avoid duplicate efforts.
 Most of the items are being worked on in a generally logical order of need and knowledge gained during the process of implementing pod features.